 When census information is not accurate, it threatens to muffle the voices of undercounted groups and regions, and undermine the basic political equality that is central to our democracy.
 Nonprofits, foundations and other community leaders rely on accurate census data to make good decisions about schools, seniors, veterans and other community needs; identify community and demographic trends that inform long-term plans and grants; and define where services are delivered (you can read here about seven key data points collected from the census that have major implications for communities).
 It is important that the Census Bureau get the 2020 census right, and to get it right, it must be funded sufficiently.

-Given the importance of the 2020 census and the challenges it is facing, the Forum of Regional Associations of Grantmakers is leading an effort to engage philanthropy in ensuring a fair and accurate census count, working with our member regional and national philanthropy-serving organizations—including Forum member Funders’ Committee for Civic Participation— and thanks to financial support from The Joyce Foundation.
+Given the importance of the 2020 census and the challenges it is facing, United Philanthropy Forum is leading an effort to engage philanthropy in ensuring a fair and accurate census count, working with our member regional and national philanthropy-serving organizations—including Forum member Funders’ Committee for Civic Participation— and thanks to financial support from The Joyce Foundation.
 You can learn more at the Forum’s census 2020 resource page.

 President & CEO, Forum of Regional Associations of Grantmakers